DennisSchulmeister/esp32-klimper/README.md

 Each module except `main.c` follows a semi-object-oriented pattern.
 There is always a main structure that needs to be created with `xyz_new()` and freed with `xyz_free()`.
 All other functions operate on that structure.
-The structure might contain a pointer to a private `xyz_pimpl` with private properties (pimpl = private implementation).
-Usually there is also a `xyz_config` structure for the constructor parameters, similar as in the Espressif IDF.
+For simple objects the `xyz_new()` constructor function takes individual parameters.
+For more complex objects parameters are passed as a configuration object, similar as in Espressif IDF.

 Pointers given to a function are usually not stored by the function.
 Most of the time it is safe to allocate the objects on stack (e.g. the configuration objects) or free the pointer otherwise.
 The only exception is